-- F. At-Large Seats Candidates for an at-large position will be elected if they are among those receiving a plurality of the total votes cast by the constituency. - G. In the case of an exact tie, there will be a run-off election between the candidates with the highest vote count. - H. Associate Seats the Senate Office will provide election results; to be elected, candidates must receive a plurality of the total votes cast by the associate constituency; once top candidates are forwarded by the senate office as confirmed by the Election Committee, the ASEC will assign Senators to areas best fitting their discipline. - I. The Election Committee members will certify a completed election report.
+F. At-Large Seats - Candidates for an at-large position will be elected if they are among those

+- receiving a plurality of the total votes cast by the constituency. - G. In the case of an exact tie, there will be a run-off election between the candidates with the highest vote count. - H. Associate Seats the Senate Office will provide election results; to be elected, candidates must receive a plurality of the total votes cast by the associate constituency; once top candidates are forwarded by the senate office as confirmed by the Election Committee, the ASEC will assign Senators to areas best fitting their discipline. - I. The Election Committee members will certify a completed election report.

-Of the 28 Senators who are elected as representatives, 22 will represent designated academic areas.
+Of the 28 Senators who are elected as representatives, 22 will represent faculty in each designated academic area.
 Contract faculty areas will have two representatives.
 Associate faculty will have six representatives.
 Associate representation will be assigned to two areas after the election, with two representatives per area to be elected on alternating years.
 If an area does not elect a representative, then the designated area representative position will become a contract faculty at-large position or an associate at-large position respectively.
 (See Article VIII, Section 3).

-- Area 01: Counseling, Extended Opportunity Programs & Services (EOPS), Work Experience - Area 02: Agriculture/Natural Resource, Biological Sciences, Chemistry & Physics, Earth & Space Sciences - Area 03: English - Area 04: Business, Computer Studies, Engineering & Applied Technology - Area 05: Art; Communication Studies; Ethnic Studies; Music; Philosophy, Humanities, Religion; Theatre Arts & Fashion - Area 06: English as a Second Language, Library & Info Resources, World Languages - Area 07: Behavioral Sciences, Social Sciences - Area 08: Adapted Physical Education, College Skills, Disability Resources - Area 09: Mathematics - Area 10: Health Sciences; Kinesiology, Athletics & Dance (KAD) - Area 11: Administration of Justice, Child Development, Culinary Arts, Industrial & Trade Technology, Public Safety - Area 12: Associate: Areas 1, 2, 4, 8, 9, 10, 11 - Area 13: Associate: Areas 3, 5, 6, 7
+- Area 01: Counseling; Extended Opportunity Programs & Services; Work Experience - Area 02: Agriculture/Natural Resource; Biological Sciences; Chemistry & Physics; Earth & Space Sciences - Area 03: English - Area 04: Business; Computer Studies; Engineering & Applied Technology - Area 05: Art; Communication Studies; Ethnic Studies; Music; Philosophy; Humanities; Religion; Theater Arts & Fashion - Area 06: English for Multilingual Students; Library & Info Resources; World Languages - Area 07: Behavioral Sciences; Social Sciences - Area 08: Adapted Physical Education; College Skills; Disability Resources - Area 09: Mathematics - Area 10: Health Sciences; Kinesiology; Athletics & Dance - Area 11: Administration of Justice; child Development; Culinary Arts; Industrial & Trade Technology; Public Safety